pat-lego/adobe-sign-sandbox/README.md

 7. What if my application does not support oAuth?

-Answer: Use an integration instead of oAuth
+Answer: Use an integration key instead of oAuth